moby/moby/docs/sources/contributing/devenvironment.rst

-:title: Setting up a dev environment
+:title: Setting Up a Dev Environment
 :description: Guides on how to contribute to docker
 :keywords: Docker, documentation, developers, contributing, dev environment

-Setting up a dev environment
+Setting Up a Dev Environment
 ============================

 Instructions that have been verified to work on Ubuntu 12.10,